anoma/juvix/docs/reference/language/modules.md

 A module has a name and a body, which comprises a sequence of [statements](statement.md).

-In order to define a module with name `Data.List` we will use the following syntax:
+In order to define a module named `Data.List` we will use the following syntax:

 ```juvix
 module Data.List;